01 of 35

 Linden Row Inn

-Linden Row Inn, a 70-room hotel located in the heart of historic Richmond,has an interesting history that dates back to before the Civil War.
+Linden Row Inn, a 70-room hotel located in the heart of historic Richmond, has an interesting history that dates back to before the Civil War.
 In 1816, the land on which Linden Row Inn sits was used as a garden which was known for its beautiful roses, jasmine and linden trees.
 Local legend has it that Edgar Allan Poe played in the enchanted garden and it is the one that Poe mentions in his famous poem “To Helen”.
-In 1847, a row of five houses were built and called Linden Square, named after the linden trees in the garden.
+In 1847, a row of five houses was built and called Linden Square, named after the linden trees in the garden.
 From 1853-1906, some of the homes were used as schools for girls.
 In 1988, the property was restored as a full-service Inn.
 The original architecture was meticulously maintained and most of the rooms are furnished with antique pieces from the middle and late 1800’s.
 Today, Linden Row Inn is an elegant boutique hotel with spacious guest rooms including fireplaces, chandeliers, and high ceilings.
-Modern amenities, include cable TV, coffeemakers, clock radios, and free... high-speed internet access.
+Modern amenities include cable TV, coffeemakers, clock radios, and free... high-speed internet access.

 Continue to 7 of 35 below.